 Bali’s original secret spot

-Bob Koke was an American photographer in Hollywood during its golden era.
-Besides having a passion for the arts and adventure, Bob also enjoyed surfing.
-He’d lived in Hawaii and had plenty of opportunities to pick up the sport.
-In 1936 while travelling through China and Japan with partner Louise Garret, they decided to make a detour to the Island of Bali.
-Like other travellers of the day… they had this romantic vision of a virginal island paradise… an unspoilt place to dream – and they eventually found it on the shores of Kuta beach.
+Bob Koke was an American photographer in Hollywood during it’s golden era.
+Besides having a passion for adventure and the arts, Bob also enjoyed surfing.
+He’d lived in Hawaii and had many opportunities to pick up and enjoy the sport.
+In 1936 while traveling through China and Japan (with his partner Louise Garret) he decided to take a detour to the Island of Bali.
+Like other travelers of the day, this couple held a romantic vision of discovering the ‘last Paradise’ and they eventually found it upon the shores of Kuta beach.

-One can imagine – particularly as a surfer – how Bob must have felt when he first witnessed Kuta Beach in 1936.
-It would’ve been a fantasy emerging from the coconut grove and gazing across this pristine beach with perfect waves rolling in.
+One can only imagine – particularly as a surfer – how Bob must have felt when first seeing Kuta Beach back in 1936.
+It would’ve been a fantasy emerging from the coconut grove and suddenly gazing across this pristine beach with perfect waves rolling in.
 In ‘Surfing Indonesia’, Nigel Simmonds interview with Bob recounts his reaction: “The minute I saw the beach I saw breakers…I knew immediately then that they were better that I had had in Hawaii.
-In Waikiki, you had to go way out in order to get to the breakers”.
+In Waikiki, you had to go way out in order to get to the breakers”..

-Looking at the modern circus of Kuta today… one can only imagine the pure innoccence of this beach during Bob & Louise Koke time here.
-For a moment this couple lived a privileged dream in the revered ‘last paradise’… and while versions of the fantasy continue on… none could surely match the innocent charm that was once the ‘Kuta Beach Hotel’.
+Looking at the modern circus of Kuta today, one can only imagine the pure innoccence of Kuta beach during Bob & Louise Koke time here.
+For a brief moment, this couple lived a privileged dream in the revered ‘last paradise’; and while versions of the fantasy still exist today, few would match the innocent charm that was once the ‘Kuta Beach Hotel’.